 Medications to consider

-Your physician may recommend several medication options individually or in combination to reduce the pain, inflammation and muscle spasm that may be associated with facet joint injuries.
+Best injury specialists in NJ or your local pain management physician may recommend several medication options individually or in combination to reduce the pain, inflammation and muscle spasm that may be associated with facet joint injuries.

 - Over the counter medications for mild to moderate pain.